 Nutter represented a private investment firm specializing in energy infrastructure investments when it sought to purchase two natural gas power plants.
-Nutter assisted with the due diligence review and negotiating the purchase and sale agreement.
+Nutter assisted with the due diligence review and negotiation of the purchase and sale agreement.
 The private investment firm initially engaged Nutter to focus on state environmental, real estate, and energy issues.
 As negotiations progressed, Nutter advised the firm on tax, labor, employee benefits, and other contractual issues as well.

 - First Commons Bank, N.A.

 Nutter advised First Commons Bank, N.A., in its merger with Brookline Bank, a wholly-owned subsidiary of Brookline Bancorp, Inc. (NASDAQ: BRKL).
 The total value of the transaction was approximately $55.958 million.